 Why Leadership Needs to Be Actively Involved in Your Program

 Training must be effective to create a significant ROI.
 The job of training program managers isn’t just to administer training, but to optimize their program around best practices so that each training event is as effective as possible, along with the training process overall.
+Investing in employee development may require a bit of faith from leadership in the beginning, but its dividends have the opportunity to pay off far into the future.

 Finally, employees should be involved in their own development as well.
-A 1998 survey of 60 middle managers and their teams participated in an experiment where one group was given training through a seminar about how to receive, interpret, and give feedback, and one group was not given the training.
+A 1998 survey of 60 middle managers and their teams participated in an experiment where one group was given people training through a seminar about how to receive, interpret, and give feedback, and one group was not given the training.

 The study discovered that involving employees in their own training and development – unsurprisingly – improved the results of training, as shown through testing.